sonniebailey/sonniebailey.github.io/about-content.md

 * [Show me the consequences and I'll show you the outcomes](https://wealthandrisk.nz/show-me-the-consequences/)

+### Fairhaven Wealth's clients

+Almost all of my clients to date have been "ideal" clients.
+They haven't traditionally fallen within a particular demographic, so much as a psychographic.
+They seem to have three things in common:

+- they're switched on;

+- they're engaged in their financial futures; and

+- they're nice.

+Since establishing Fairhaven Wealth in 2016 I've worked with over one hundred clients.
+However, as I provided clients on an as-needed basis, I wouldn't consider any of these to be ongoing clients.

+One of the reasons I have priced Fairhaven Wealth's services at their current level is so that at any one time, I am only ever working with a very small number of clients.

+I have priced and positioned this service so that at any given moment, I won't be working with more than one or two sets of clients, and no more than 20 clients per year.

+#### Can you work with clients who already have advisers?

+Yes.
+A number of my clients already have relationships with advisers and engage me for a fresh perspective in relation to their financial affairs.

+Because I provide an advice-only service, you can engage me and this won't interrupt your current engagement with your existing adviser at all.

+## How we deal with conflicts of interest

+Many financial service providers say they are "independent" or "unbiased", or market themselves as "fiduciaries".
+In practice, I think it is far more complex than this, and if anything, different providers manage conflicts of interests in different ways, with a spectrum of approaches, with some managing conflicts in a way that are more aligned with the interests of clients than others.

+With Fairhaven Wealth, I have structured the business so that my interests are as aligned with my clients as much as humanly possible.

+## How do you get paid?

+The only remuneration I receive is from clients.
+I'm the sole shareholder of Fairhaven Ventures Ltd and receive income in the form of drawings from the business.

+## What extra fees should I be aware of?

+I charge a fixed fee, and that's it.
+There are no extra fees involved with my service.

+Conceivably, if the scope of the advice ended up being substantially larger than anticipated, it might be necessary to charge more.
+To date this hasn't happened.
+If this was the case I would communicate this clearly to you ahead of time and get agreement before proceeding.

+If you make any decisions following your engagement with Fairhaven Wealth, there may be fees and costs associated with whatever decisions you make – such as management fees associated with managed funds, insurance premiums for insurance, or costs associated with more specialised professional advice.
+However, these costs are separate from the services provided by Fairhaven Wealth.

+One of my key philosophies is try to help you pay as few unnecessary fees as possible.

+## What are your conflicts of interest?

+Fairhaven Wealth has been structured so that conflicts of interest are *avoided*, rather than *managed.*

+In this sense, Fairhaven Wealth doesn't have any substantive conflicts of interest, compared to financial service providers who focus on managing conflicts rather than avoiding them.

+There are no conflicts of interest relating to remuneration.
+All income received by Fairhaven Wealth is received directly from clients.
+No commission is received, and no money is received in an opaque way through third parties.

+Even income received by clients is received in a way where clients only pay the full amount if they are satisfied with the service and it meets their expectations.

+Fairhaven Wealth doesn't have any relationship with third parties that might influence its service.

+Fairhaven Wealth's business model isn't predicated on encouraging you to invest via certain types of assets or purchase particular financial products.
+For example, Fairhaven Wealth receives no commission from any financial products (such as commission for insurance) nor generate income associated with certain types of assets (such as financial assets invested via a platform or wrap, on which a percentage-based fee might be charged).

+Fairhaven Wealth doesn't provide a service that involves the provision of advice, but even if I did, I don't believe there are conflicts of interest which would influence the actual advice I provided.

+When I set up Fairhaven Wealth, I did it so I could follow what I call the "family and friends rule".
+That is, I would provide my clients with the same guidance  I'd provide to close friends and family members if they were in your position.
+In fact, I recommend what I would do if I were in your shoes.

+To the extent Fairhaven Wealth has a conflict of interest, it is that Fairhaven Wealth charges fixed fees.

+Arguably, this creates an incentive for me to spend as little time as possible on the service.
+(As  opposed to if I charged hourly rates, which might create an incentive to spend more time than  necessary – "to mow the grass with scissors" so that I can charge more!)

+I have managed this a few different ways

+* I charge a lot of money.
+I charge enough so that if I feel compelled to spend more time to satisfy a client, I feel okay doing so.

+* Fairhaven Wealth charges on the basis of a"5-star payment policy".
+This aligns my interests with those of my clients, in the sense that if I'm spending too little time and not meeting expectations, I won't be paid in full.

+* Offering one-off services also creates an incentive for me to provide high quality services, because I won't receive additional work from existing clients, or receive referrals, unless the service I provide is of sufficiently high quality.
+I believe this keeps me sharper compared to engaging clients with ongoing service arrangements.

+One other subtle conflict of interest is that for most service providers, there's a tendency to CYA, or "cover your ass".
+Many advisers, for instance, have a tendency to be over-cautious because they don't want to expose clients to risk that might in turn expose them to risk.
+This is the case even if the clients might have a higher appetite for risk and be prepared to take on risk, in a fully informed manner.
+The best I can do is be up-front about this, mindful of it, communicate it, and do my best to ensure that conversations don't end up being a personal Rorschach test.
+This is one of the reasons I have chosen to frame the services as an INSIGHT service – because it's ultimately your money and your life, and I want to help you make the right decisions for you.

+#### I don't have formal referral arrangements

+I don't receive, or pay, anything resembling a "finder's fee" for referrals.

+If I refer someone to another professional, the only reason I make this referral is because I believe there is a good fit with the person and the service that professional is likely to provide.
+I don't receive anything in return from that professional for the referral – except the peace of mind of knowing that they won't embarrass me by providing a sub-standard service.

+Likewise, I don't pay other people for referring my services to other people.
+If someone refers Fairhaven Wealth, I want it to be for the right reasons, not because it will benefit the referrer.

+#### I don't have any arrangements or special relationships with any financial product providers

+As happens when one has worked in an industry for a while, I have also developed professional and personal relationships with people across different organisations.
+And there are definitely financial product providers that I prefer.
+For example, I have a soft spot for Simplicity and Kernel Wealth.
+This is because I like many of the products they issue, and I like Simplicity's structure.

+However, at a professional level, I keep a certain degree of distance from organisations and individuals.
+Beyond ensuring there aren't any commercial incentives for preferring one institution over others, I prioritise my independence, and my ability to criticise and question decisions that any organisation makes.

+## I don't touch client money!

+I don't touch your money in any way, shape, or form.

 ## Please look at other service providers before deciding to engage Fairhaven Wealth

 If you've read this far, there's a good chance that you like what you've read and it might be worth touching base to see whether Fairhaven Wealth can assist you.